- Using this Resource

 Poplar Forest Library (1811 to 1826)

 After Jefferson’s retirement from public office in 1809, he also maintained a library at his Poplar Forest retreat in Bedford County, beginning around 1811.
-At his death, his books were inherited by his grandson, Francis Eppes, who offered them up for sale in 1873.
+At his death, his books were inherited by his grandson, Francis Eppes, who offered 675 volumes from this library up for sale in 1873.
 There is no separate sale catalogue for this library, except for the portion that was listed in the 1873 auction catalogue of George A. Leavitt , published in New York City.
 The Leavitt Catalogue was transcribed by John R. Barden in 1999, and edited by Thomas Baughn and is available here.

 In 2006, Baughn reconstructed a list of books Jefferson is believed to have had at Poplar Forest, based on notitia found in Jefferson’s Retirement Library Catalogue and references to specific titles in his retirement correspondence.
 This Poplar Forest Library Reconstructed list is available here.
 More about the Poplar Forest Library ...